Something old, something new in the ocean's blue

 In order to come to gain a useful assessment of the global carbon cycle, however, the equation must not have too many unknowns.
-As we know today, too much CO2 influences life in the ocean.
-Increased concentrations of CO2 in seawater acidify the oceans, disturb the balance between phytoplankton and microorganisms and ultimately influence global climate.
+As we know today, too much carbon dioxide influences life in the ocean.
+Increased concentrations of carbon dioxide in seawater acidify the oceans, disturb the balance between phytoplankton and microorganisms and ultimately influence global climate.
 In order to understand the consequences for climate change on a global scale, a precise knowledge of the bacterial degradation of algae biomass is indispensable.
 For this, however, we need precise basic knowledge of the location, rate and extent of nutrient networks in the ocean.
-So what exactly is the fate of the glycolic acid`s carbon, which globally means substance quantities in the range of one billion tons per year?
+So what exactly is the fate of the glycolic acid's carbon, which globally means substance quantities in the range of one billion tons per year?

 The forgotten pathway